Graff (jewellers): Sourcing

-Notable diamonds
+Notable pieces

+Diamonds

 The Windsor Yellows were acquired by Laurence Graff in 1987 in Geneva during the auction of the jewels belonging to Wallis Simpson, Duchess of Windsor.
 The Duchess was often photographed wearing the Windsor Yellows, a pair of clips of fancy yellow pear shaped diamonds of 51.01 and 40.22 carats respectively.
 "I also bought another pair of clips the Duchess had owned," Laurence Graff explains.
 "Of course they needed re-cutting to bring them to their full potential, I bought all four, repolished them, and eventually made the Windsor earrings."

 The Paragon diamond was acquired by Graff in 1989.
 The Paragon is a 7-sided diamond of 137.82 carat, cut, and was worn as part of "millennium" necklace of round, pink, blue and yellow diamonds by Naomi Campbell in 1999.